Are you an adviser? Go to Unbiased Pro

 Cryptocurrencies such as Bitcoin, Ethereum and Tether are rapidly entering the mainstream, but is it possible to find a crypto investment adviser?

-Crypto investing is becoming increasingly popular – with seven million Brits now invested in cryptocurrencies.
+• Crypto investing is becoming increasingly popular – with almost a quarter of Britons having invested in the currency at some point in their lives.

-Crypto investing is largely unregulated by the Financial Conduct Authority (FCA), and regulated financial advisers cannot recommend or offer advice on crypto assets.
-However, new rules that will increase standards and consumer protection are expected to come into force by the end of 2025.
+• Crypto investing is currently unregulated by the Financial Conduct Authority (FCA), and regulated financial advisers cannot yet recommend or offer advice on crypto assets.
+However, new rules that will increase standards and consumer protection are expected to come into force by October 25, 2027.

-Approximately seven million Brits have now got money invested in cryptocurrencies according to the latest data from the FCA, with increasing numbers viewing crypto assets as part of their ‘wider investment strategy.’
+Approximately six million Brits have now got money invested in cryptocurrencies according to the latest data from Finder, with increasing numbers viewing crypto assets as part of their ‘wider investment strategy.’

 However, while many people have enjoyed impressive gains, there are also many who have nursed spectacular losses, and more cautious investors will value crypto investment advice.